 - Prepare and contribute materials, agendas and briefings for external prospect and donor meetings and for internal strategy meetings.

-- Support the involvement of the PRM, Senior Director of IPP and other Root Capital staff (including the CEO), in high-level funder solicitations and relationship management with briefing materials, agendas, background research and appropriate follow-up.
+- Support the involvement of the PRM and other Root Capital staff (including the CEO), in high-level funder solicitations and relationship management with briefing materials, agendas, background research and appropriate follow-up.

 - Support the involvement of Root Capital’s Board members in relationship-building and funder management activities.

-- With the assigned PRM, monitor each institutional funding partner within the portfolio, including budget, evaluation, and reporting.
+- With the assigned PRM, monitor and manage expectations and objectives for each institutional funding partner within the portfolio, including budget, evaluation, and reporting.

-- Coordinate information flows between IPP PRM, prospects/donors and program staff.
+- Manage information flows between IPP PRM, prospects/donors and program staff.

-- Track the internal drafting and approval processes necessary for proposals, reports, and budgets.
+- Manage and track the internal drafting and approval processes necessary for proposals, reports, and budgets.

 - Ensure delivery of high-quality funder acknowledgement and stewardship letters.